devankestel/kol_permable_passive_skills/ascension.md

+* Need 220 base meat or more for positive ROI on a Be Wealthier resolution

+* Tomato juice
+* Stone wool
+* Surgical gear
+* Scroll of unspeakable blah blah blah

-Things I actually pulled Day 2 (asc 2)
+Things I actually pulled Day 1   (asc 2)
 * Bittycar meat
 * Hookah
 * Pantsgiving